 A: The demonstration fee funds projects that benefit the community, such as parks, sidewalk improvements, the public library, the hospital, etc. Please see our list on FSTC Contributions.

 Map of Fairhope Single Tax Colony Property

-** FSTC property lies both in and out of the city limits of Fairhope.
+** FSTC property lies both in and outside the city limits of Fairhope.

-** A link to the County Map is available under Helpful Links.
+** A link to the County Map (where you can zoom in) is available under Helpful Links.

 Downtown Fairhope Business Association